AlieCat/AlieCat.github.io/about.md

 **Volunteer Farmer** | **August 2016 - September 2016**

-Farmed on a kibbutz in conjunction with Hiram, a nonprofit seeks to help youth who suffer from emotional problems
+Farmed on a kibbutz in conjunction with Hiram, a nonprofit seeking to help youth with mental health issues and adults with special needs

 **Israel Youth Hostels** | **Tiberius, Israel** :---------------------------------|-----------------:
 **Hostel Worker** | **April 2016 - May 2016**

-Helped to host guests from all over the world traveling to Tiberius a popular vacation spot on the sea of Galilee near the jordan river
+Helped to host guests from all over the world traveling to Tiberius, a popular vacation spot on the sea of Galilee near the jordan river

 **Ancient Ancestors** | **New Orleans, LA**